Canon 1Ds vs Nikon D850

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The D850 indeed provides for movie recording, while the 1Ds does not.
 The highest resolution format that the D850 can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1Ds and the D850 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D850 has a higher magnification than the one of the 1Ds (0.75x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1Ds, the Nikon D850, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The D850 has a touchscreen, while the 1Ds has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 1Ds writes its imaging data to Compact Flash cards, while the D850 uses SDHC or XQD cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D850 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon 1Ds or the Nikon D850 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1Ds: